Indian cricket team in England in 1971: v Hampshire

 For the last match before the first Test, India rested Bedi and Chandra who were both expected to be in Test side.
 The choice of the third spinner was between Prasanna and Venkat.
 Prasanna took 3 for 37 in the first innings while Venkat had 1 for 76.
 But in the second innings Venkat returned career best figures of 9 for 93.
-He only missed the ninth wicket of the innings, Larry Worrell being dismissed by Solkar.
+He only missed the ninth wicket of the innings, Larry Worrell falling to Solkar.
 This was to remain as the best bowling figures for the 1971 season.
 Prasanna took 0/81 in 33 overs.
 Venkat went on to play all the three Test matches while Prasanna did not appear in any.

 Hampshire played without their regular opener Roy Marshall and fast bowler Bob Cottam.
-Barry Richards started off with two fours being well caught and bowled by Solkar.
+Barry Richards started off with two fours before being well caught and bowled by Solkar.
 Hampshire was all out for 198 before tea.
 On the second day Mankad scored a century in five hours while Viswanath scored his third hundred of the tour.
 Richards scored 45 including a six off Venkat while the other opener Richard Lewis top scored with 71 in 165 minutes and a six off Prasanna.
 Captain Richard Gilliat scored his second 50 of the match, batting only 135 minutes for 71 with ten fours and a six.
 India won by five wickets for their fourth win in a row.